kkdey/ecostructure/README.md

 # ecostructure
-R package for Clustering and Visualization of structure in ecological site-species abundance data
+R package for Clustering and Visualization of structure in ecological data

 This package is targeted at fitting [STRUCTURE](http://www.genetics.org/content/155/2/945) type model on ecological species abundance and presence-absence data both at local